 Navigating the Night: When and How to Use Night Lights Wisely

-So, if blue light can be problematic, what’s a sleepy individual to do?
+If blue light can be problematic, what should a sleepy individual do?
 The key is smart lighting choices, especially when considering a night light.

 Why Color Matters: Embrace Warm Tones

-When it comes to night lights, color isn’t just about aesthetics; it’s about biology.
+When it comes to night lights, color is not just about aesthetics; it’s about biology.
 Instead of blue, opt for night lights that emit warmer hues like red, amber, or dim orange.
 These colors have much longer wavelengths and significantly less impact on melatonin production and your circadian rhythm.
-Red light, in particular, is often recommended as the optimal choice for nighttime use because it’s least disruptive to your body’s natural sleep signals.
+Red light, in particular, is often recommended as the optimal choice for nighttime use because it is least disruptive to your body’s natural sleep signals.
 It provides just enough illumination to see without waking your brain up.

 Best Practices for Using Night Lights